-- 4.1 The employment status of employees working within the HSCP remains with NHS Greater Glasgow & Clyde or Renfrewshire Council.

-As a consequence, the statutory responsibility for Health & Safety also lies with these bodies. - 4.2 The Health & Safety arrangements within NHS Greater Glasgow & Clyde are governed by the Health & Safety Forum reporting to the NHS Board's Staff Governance Committee and its Area Partnership Forum. - 4.3 The Health & Safety arrangements within Renfrewshire Council are governed by the Corporate health and safety section which inform the Chief Executive and Directors.
-This is further enhanced with the application of a health and safety management system which is certified to BS OHAS 18001: 2007 and this is reflected in the corporate health and safety plan. - 4.4 An HSCP Health & Safety Committee has been formed and has service representation from health, council and partnership. - 4.5 The HSCP Health & Safety Committee's role within the partnership is to coordinate the implementation of respective NHS Greater Glasgow & Clyde and Renfrewshire Council health and safety policies, strategies and action plans and take guidance from respective health and safety advisers as required. - 4.6 The table below provides an NHS snapshot view of the health and safety category percentages over the twelve month period 1 April 2017 to 31 March 2018.
+- 4.1.
+The employment status of employees working within the HSCP remains with NHS Greater Glasgow & Clyde or Renfrewshire Council.
+As a consequence, the statutory responsibility for Health & Safety also lies with these bodies. - 4.2.
+The Health & Safety arrangements within NHS Greater Glasgow & Clyde are governed by the Health & Safety Forum reporting to the NHS Board's Staff Governance Committee and Area Partnership Forum (APF). - 4.3.
+The Health & Safety arrangements within Renfrewshire Council are governed by the corporate Health and Safety section which inform the Chief Executive and Directors.
+This is further enhanced with the application of a health and safety management system which is certified to BS OHSAS 18001: 2007 and this is reflected in the corporate health and safety plan. - 4.4.
+The HSCP Health & Safety Committee meets on a quarterly basis and has service representation from health, council staff and partnership representation.
+The Terms of Reference have been updated. - 4.5.
+The Health & Safety Committee's role within the Partnership is to coordinate the implementation of respective NHS Greater Glasgow & Clyde and Renfrewshire Council health and safety policies, strategies and action plans and take guidance from respective health and safety advisers as required. - 4.6.
+The table below provides an NHS snapshot view of health and safety category percentages over the six month period 1 April 2018 to 30 September 2018.

-4.7 The table below now provides a further breakdown of the highest category, Violence and Aggression Incidents, by sub-category over the twelve month period 1 April 2017 to 31 March 2018.
+The table below now provides a further breakdown of the highest category, Violence and Aggression Incidents, by sub-category over the twelve month period 1 April 2018 to 30 September 2018.